JulienLeprince/multidimensional-building-data-cube-pattern-identification/README.md

 This work presents the implementation section of the journal article [Data mining cubes for buildings, a generic framework for multidimensional analytics of building performance data](https://doi.org/10.1016/j.enbuild.2021.111195).
 The mentioned article puts forward a multidimensional method leveraging the well-established structures of data cubes to tackle the complexities endowed from high-dimensional building data.

-In whort, the work compels building analysts to a common data mining approach from the four following contributions:
+In short, the work compels building analysts to a common data mining approach from the four following contributions:
 1. Establishing a generic building-analysis data mining framework for unified, systematic and more interpretable analytics.
 2. Framing a multidimensional approach to big building data from conclusively adopted data cube structures, while linking dimensional frames to application- and insight-driven approaches.
 3. Assembling and/or employing open building data test sets to serve as benchmarks for studies, and delivering more comparable & empirically validated analytics.
 In this case, the Building Data Genome Project 2 was used, serving as an open test-case illustration comprising 3,053 energy meters from 1,636 buildings.